mkdhruv09/RemoteValScanner/readme.md

    In the `Declared Dependencies` tab, click `+` and select `JAR/AAR Dependency`.
 3. In the `JAR/AAR Dependency` dialog, enter the path as `libs/remoteval-capture-release-1.0.0.aar` and select `implementation` as configuration. -> Press `OK`.
-4. Or you can do manually by copying `remoteval-capture-release-1.0.0.aar` file to `app/libs/`folder and do the next step (Skip this step if you already did previous step)
+4. Or you can do it manually by copying `remoteval-capture-release-1.0.0.aar` file to `app/libs/`folder and do the next step (Skip this step if you already did previous step)
 5. Check your app's `build.gradle` file to confirm a that in contains the following declaration `implementation files('libs/remoteval-capture-release-1.0.0.aar')`. (add this if not present)